 The Company may enter into derivative contracts for the purposes of managing exposure to interest rate risk to meet the financing needs of its customers.
 The Company records all derivatives on the balance sheet at fair value.
-Historically, the Company's policy has been not to invest in derivative type investments, but, in an effort to meet the financing needs of its customers, the Company has entered into limited fair value hedges.
+In an effort to meet the financing needs of its customers, the Company has entered into limited fair value hedges.
 Fair value hedges include interest rate swap agreements on fixed rate loans.
+To qualify for hedge accounting, derivatives must be highly effective at reducing the risk associated with the exposure being hedged and must be designated as a hedge at the point of inception of the derivative contract.

 For derivatives designated as hedging the exposure to changes in the fair value of the hedged item, the gain or loss is recognized in earnings in the period of change together with the offsetting loss or gain of the hedging instrument.
 The fair value hedges are considered to be highly effective and any hedge ineffectiveness was deemed not material.
+Fair value adjustments related to cash flow hedges are recorded in other comprehensive income and are reclassified to earnings when the hedged transaction is reflected in earnings.

-The notional amount of the swaps was \$99.2 million at December 31, 2016, and \$61.3 million at December 31, 2015.
+The notional amount of the swaps was \$303.5 million at December 31, 2017, and \$99.2 million at December 31, 2016.